 Inclusive - we believe we are stronger together.
 We celebrate diversity and create an environment where differences in gender, culture, disability and educational needs are embraced and celebrated.

-Innovative - we build a culture where staff are excited about research-informed practice b.
-Objectives, strategies and activities

-Inspirational - we aspire for greatness by building strong relationships through a culture of coaching to celebrate success and support improvement.
+Innovative - we build a culture where staff are excited about research-informed practice Inspirational - we aspire for greatness by building strong relationships through a culture of coaching to celebrate success and support improvement.